 A limited supply of free clips is also held at the Eurotunnel Le Shuttle Folkestone Terminal behind the 'Customer Service desk'

-Some older model cars may not have this shaded area.
-If this is the case simply place behind the rear view mirror as shown above.
-All issues with athermic windscreens can be overcome by holding the tag out of the vehicle window, this should only be done when stationary in the Liber-t lane.
+Some model of car may not have this shaded area.
+If this is the case simply place the tag behind the rear view mirror as shown above.
+All issues with athermic windscreens can be overcome by holding the tag out of the vehicle side window, this should only be done when stationary in the toll plaza lane.

 Some vehicles are known to have equipment in the mottled area such as rain sensors or automatic emergency braking sensors.
 E.g. Volvo XC60 / 90, some Mercedes.

-In situations like this we have had it reported back to us by customers who have such vehicles that fixing the tag on the middle of the plastic casing of the equipment that is occupying the mottled/shaded area has been successful.
+In situations like this please fix the tag on the clear windscreen glass next to the casing of the equipment that is occupying the mottled/shaded area.

 NB.
-If you have a small motorhome with a "luton" / overhanging sleeping compartment you MUST ensure that the Tag has "line of sight" with the reader (i.e. can see the reader on top of the pole).
+If you have a motorhome with a "luton" / overhanging sleeping compartment you MUST ensure that the Tag has "line of sight" with the reader (i.e. can see the reader on top of the pole by the barrier).
 If you install the tag behind the rear vision mirror it may not be able to see the Tag reader and will not work - in this instance you have to put the tag at the bottom of the windscreen BUT ONLY if you do not have an athermic windscreen.
+Or hold out of the side window when stopped in the toll plaza lane.

-Vehicles known to have athermic / heated windscreens are listed below but this list is not exhaustive so please check with your vehicle manufacturer before fitting your tag.
+Vehicles known to have athermic windscreens are listed below but this list is not exhaustive so please check with your vehicle manufacturer before fitting your tag.

 BMW: 3 Series, 5 Series, 7 Series, X3, X5